hexdump0815/u-boot-misc/misc.h616/spl-tuned/readme.txt

 afterwards make sure that the first mbr partition on the sd card does not start before sector 40960 in order to not overwrite parts of the boot blocks.

-note: if booting this way still the dtb in the boot blocks is being used and not the one supplied in the /boot dir
+note: if booting this way by default (i.e. without a hack) still the dtb in the boot blocks is being used and not the one supplied in the /boot dir

+mem freq:
+h313-tv-box-dram-spl.dd - 600mhz - from 2gb x96q tv box
+h616-tv-box-dram-spl.dd - 648mhz - from 4gb x96q-max tv box
+h616-tv-box-696mhz-dram-spl.dd - 696mhz - from 4gb t95 tv box